TOTAL PRICE: Complete the form to calculate price

 Transport / Getting there

-It’s a long trip (about 2.5 hours), but you’ll see a lot of Raja Ampat on the way.
+It’s a long trip (about 2.5 hours) from Waisai to Subdikar, but you’ll see a lot of Raja Ampat on the way.
 The route passes through Kabui Bay and Kabui Passage, then past white sand beaches and turquoise waters of the Meos Manggara islands.

 Snorkelling and sightseeing

-Subdikar Homestay offers a range of snorkelling and sightseeing trips to the remote, coral-fringed islands of West Waigeo.
-The table below provides just some of the possibilities.
-Prices are in IDR and are per trip, shared by boat passengers (maximum 6).
+Subdikar Homestay offers a range of snorkelling and sightseeing day trips to the remote, coral-fringed islands of West Waigeo.
+See this June 2023 pricelist (PDF 1063KB) for a selection of popular trips

-If you’d like to try your hand at catching your own fish dinner, Subdikar Homestay will take you fishing for IDR 300,000.
-(Per trip, shared, maximum 6 people)
+If you’d like to try your hand at catching your own fish dinner, Subdikar Homestay can take up to four people fishing for a trip price of IDR 400,000.

 Manyaifun village and hiking